LukasWoodtli/WebPage/content/rotation_matrix.md

 ## Twist

-An infinitesimal screw motion is called a twist.
-It describes the instantaneous velocity of a rigid in terms of its linear and angular components.
+The instantaneous spatial velocity of a rigid body in terms of its linear and angular components is called a twist.
+It can be represented as a point in $\mathbb{R}^6$, defined by 3 angular and 3 linear velocities.
+A twist can be seen as an infinitesimal screw motion.

 ## Wrench